-- Power and Politics in America (POL-UA 300) at the Washington Square campus
+- Power and Politics in America (POL-UA 300) at the Washington Square campus.

 - A semester-long internship with a domestic policy focus (in government, politics, or a non-profit), plus Internship Seminar and Fieldwork (NODEP-UA 9982), both at the Washington, D.C. campus.
 These are the only internship credits allowed to count toward the politics major.

 - Three upper-division courses in American politics.
-At least one must be taken at NYU Washington, D.C. and at least one at the Washington Square campus, and least one must be in a sub-field related to the student’s internship.
+At least one must be taken at NYU Washington, D.C. and at least one at the Washington Square campus, and at least one must be in a sub-field related to the student’s internship.

-These three upper-division courses must be chosen from the following lists:
+The three upper-division courses must be chosen from the following lists:

 - Courses at NYU Washington, D.C.: